jphall663/awesome-machine-learning-interpretability/README.md

 ### Citing Awesome Machine Learning Interpretability

-(Contributors with over 100 edits can be named coauthors in the citation of visible names, otherwise all contributors with fewer than 100 are included in the "et al.")
+(Contributors with over 100 edits can be named coauthors in the citation of visible names.
+Otherwise, all contributors with fewer than 100 edits are included under "et al.")

 #### ACM, APA, Chicago, and MLA